-- (18) Provide a job description for each employee or representative listed in question 2(b) above. - (19) Do any of your affiliated companies engage in any activities in this state that are listed in this questionnaire?
+(18) Provide a job description for each employee or representative list question 2(b) above. ed in (19) Do any of your affiliated companies engage in any activities in this are listed in this questionnaire? s state that Y/N If so, indicate each company's name and address and explain the cactivities in this state in each of the seven most recent years. ompany's Signature and Verification at the information furnished in response to this questionnaire is to the correct, and complete. ne best of my knowledge and Date Signature of Corporate Officer Title OR at, although I am not an officer of the corporation, I have prepared to some of which I have knowledge. his report upon the basis of Date Signature Title

-Y/N

-If so, indicate each company's name and address and explain the company's activities in this state in each of the seven most recent years.

-Signature and Verification

-I declare that the information furnished in response to this questionnaire is to the best of my knowledge and belief, true, correct, and complete.

-Signature of Corporate Officer

-OR

-I declare that, although I am not an officer of the corporation, I have prepared this report upon the basis of all information of which I have knowledge.

-Signature

-Exhibit F. Unitary Questionnaire